superKoder/jtcps/README.md

 Note that there is no screen rotation in MiST.
 Vertical games require you to turn your screen around.
 You can however flip the image through the OSD.

-Pang!
-3 and all CPS 1.5/2 games did not use DIP switches to configure the game, but a small non-volatile RAM.
+_Pang!
+3_ and all CPS 1.5/2 games did not use DIP switches to configure the game, but a small non-volatile RAM.
 You have to enter the test menu to configure it (via OSD).
 After you have configured the settings, save the contents using the OSD option *Save NVRAM*.
-A file will be created at the root of your SD card called game.RAM, where game will match the name of the .ROM file used with the game.
+A file will be created at the root of your SD card called `game.RAM`, where game will match the name of the .ROM file used with the game.

 # Issues